Affiq/tech242-AWS-linux/Linux2/README.md

   - [Redirecting](#redirecting)

+## Goals:
+We would like to learn about how to make a BASH script, as well as making a sample script that can automatically install and deploy a nginx server.
+We would also like to learn the what is a process and how to manage them.

 ## Package Management
 * Package files can be retrieved using ```sudo apt update -y```
 * Package files can be updated (which could cause potential errors) using ```sudo apt upgrade -y```